plexish/Alpha-Centauri-Ultimate/README.md

 Alpha-Centauri
 ==============

-Alpha Centauri text files, for collaborative updating and improving.
+Alpha Centauri Ultimate edition.

+Includes 160+ new factions, 90+ new scenarios, dozens of new modding options, many bug and crash fixes, and a massively updated set of datalinks files.